Why session replay is such a valuable feature, and what you should look out for when starting out.

 There are a lot of options for session recording vendors out there.
 We picked some established market leaders:

 Session recording for mobile apps is not the only feature of UXCam.
-There are also funnels, heatmaps and app flows which focus on giving different insights into your app in more visually relevant ways.
-For example app flows can uncover which screens have the most drop offs.
+There are also funnels, heatmaps and app flows that focus on giving different insights into your app in more visually relevant ways.
+For example app flows can uncover which screens have the most drop-offs.

 You can easily integrate UXCam with quantitative analytics and crash analytics tools to get a full picture of the users’ behavior.